 I add coconut milk in the curry to give a creamier texture.
 Use full-fat coconut milk for best results.

-That said, even with the very simple preparation, this curry is such a flavor bomb with shrimp in it.
+That said, even with the very simple preparation, this curry is such a flavor bomb with shrimp in it, similar to my shrimp masala recipe.
 This is a must try!

 Garnish with some lime juice and cilantro, and enjoy over rice!